Members of Greek Life

 - Address our own harmful attitudes and beliefs - this work starts with us!

 - Continue to educate your friends and yourself on this topic and things surrounding this topic that you are interested in.
-Invite Safer to facilitate a workshop at a chapter meeting, and engage with our quarterly Awareness Month events!

 If you would like to speak directly with our Prevention Specialist to brainstorm possiblities within your chapter, schedule a meeting via her Calendly here!